The effects of Water Temperature

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today Sunday, 29th of May of 2022, the sun rose in Mana Island at 7:33:01 am and sunset will be at 5:02:36 pm.
-In the high tide and low tide chart, we can see that the first low tide was at 2:50 am and the next low tide will be at 3:10 pm.
-The first high tide was at 8:46 am and the next high tide will be at 9:25 pm.
+Today Tuesday, 30th of April of 2024, the sun will rise in Mana Island at 7:05:48 am and sunset will be at 5:29:19 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 12:56 am and the next high tide will be at 1:30 pm.
+The first low tide will be at 6:36 am and the next low tide at 7:30 pm.

-The tidal coefficient today is 77, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 76.
-The day ends with a tidal coefficient of 75.
+The tidal coefficient today is 42, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+The day ends with a tidal coefficient of 44.

 We can compare these levels with the maximum high tide recorded in the tide tables for Mana Island which is of 1.8 m and a minimum height of 0.1 m.

-The following graph shows the progression of the tidal coefficient in the month of May of 2022.These values give us a rough idea of the tidal amplitude in Mana Island, forecast in May.
+The following graph shows the progression of the tidal coefficient in the month of April of 2024.These values give us a rough idea of the tidal amplitude in Mana Island, forecast in April.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
 But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Mana Island, the wind in Mana Island and the surf forecast in Mana Island before you go fishing.